scope-demo/scope-demo-riposte/README.md

 _Description of your service goes here._

-(NOTE: This project was forked from the
+(NOTE: This project is based on
 [Riposte Microservice Template](https://github.com/Nike-Inc/riposte-microservice-template).
 See that template project's readme for some general details on working with a Riposte project.)